-Soil Conservation For Sustainable Sugarcane Production (\$391,100) The Sugarcane Field Station in Canal Point, Florida, develops high-yielding, disease-resistant sugarcane cultivars.
-Improve yields and genotype selection for sugarcane grown under high water tables and flood.
+• Soil Conservation For Sustainable Sugarcane Production (\$396,700)

+The Sugarcane Field Station in Canal Point, Florida, develops high-yielding, diseaseresistant sugarcane cultivars.
+Current research efforts are targeted at improving yield and genotypes for sugarcane grown under high water tables, flooded conditions and sandy soils.
 Improved knowledge of the physiologic, morphologic, and agronomic responses of sugarcane genotypes to high water table and flood will help improve adaptation, yields, and selection for these conditions.